Poolitzer/poolitzer.github.io/_pages/methods.md

 Honestly.
 WTF?

-## Attributes
+## Account-Attributes

 ### get_account_info

 Useful if you want to get informations about your account.
-It needs the access_token as attribute
+It needs the access_token as attribute.

 Calling this attribute of your account class will return you